BI & Analytics

 For the success of your business, it is important that whatever data you have collected from internal as well as external sources should convey proper insight of your services, patterns or correlations to your boss, team members and to your clientele in the easiest way possible.
 Your data should be able to express all the required information which a plain text fails to do so.
 Hence, to make this possible there is a need for attractive visuals that interact with the readers and express the desired information.
 And this is where the concept of “Data Visualization” can be handy!

 Data visualization is a technique that converts complex data into simple, crisp and strikingly interactive images that present the required information instead of long and boring texts.
-These visual objects include infographic, dials and gauges, geographic, maps, detailed bar, sparklines, heat maps, pie, fever charts etc.
+These visual objects include infographic, dials and gauges, geographic, maps, detailed bar, sparklines, heat maps, pie, fever charts etc. To enhance visuals many people edit images online and are able to get more polished and engaging look for their work.

 History of Data Visualization